2-Lb Honey/Oat Sandwich Bread Recipe (With Bread Machine, Oven & Solar Oven Baking Instructions)

 Does A Bread Machine Make Bread With A Thick Crust?

-Some people complain that bread machine bread oftentimes has a thicker crust.
+Some complain that bread from a bread machine has a thicker crust.
 I found the crust that touches the bread pan is indeed a little thicker than when baked in my own pans in the oven.
-But the crust on top is light & fluffy.

-To battle the thicker crust issue I place the hot baked bread on a rack & rub butter lightly over the surface of the crust to soften it.
-Then I immediately cover it with a clean (dark-colored) kitchen towel.
+To reduce the thicker crust issue I place the hot baked bread on a rack & lightly coat the surface with butter to soften it.
+Then I immediately cover the bread with a clean (dark-colored) kitchen towel.
 The light steaming also softens the crust.

 It’s still somewhat thicker than the crust I bake in my own bread pans.
 But it’s so slight that it’s not off putting to us.